 How do you reconcile or how do you find middle ground on an issue like that?

-You know, if you believe in defund, dismantle the police and no bail laws, how how do you reconcile with the rest of the country that wants law and order and safety and security because we believe it is a prerequisite if you want to pursue happiness in this country?
+You know, if you believe in defund, dismantle the police and no bail laws, how do you reconcile with the rest of the country that wants law and order and safety and security?

 You know, how do you reconcile those that have no intention at all of enforcing federal laws as it relates to the borders of this country where all the fentanyl and all the opioids and all the human trafficking takes place and all these illegal immigrants entering the country?

-How do you reconcile the law-breaking, you know, mentality of the Democratic Socialist Party with those of us that believe in the rule of law and that our borders should be secured?
+How do you reconcile the law-breaking mentality of the Democratic Socialist Party with those of us that believe in the rule of law and that our borders should be secured?

 Well, we'll let half of the people in.

-You know, how do you reconcile with these new Green Deal climate alarmist cult members, the religious cult that don't want any domestic energy production?
+How do you reconcile with these new Green Deal climate alarmist cult members, the religious cult, that don't want any domestic energy production?

-Meanwhile, it remains the lifeblood of the world's economy, and they would rather import three million barrels as we now are of oil from Venezuela and make them rich again rather than being energy independent, rather than paying creating high-paying career jobs for Americans, rather than being, you know, benefit rather than this being beneficial for our national security and not being dependent on foreign countries that don't like us for the for the lifeblood of our economy.
+Meanwhile, it remains the lifeblood of the world's economy, and they would rather import 3 million barrels, as we now are, of oil from Venezuela and make them rich again rather than being energy independent, rather than creating high-paying career jobs for Americans, rather than being, you know, rather than this being beneficial for our national security and not being dependent on foreign countries that don't like us for the lifeblood of our economy.

 You know, how do you reconcile those that want socialism and those that believe in capitalism?